Pauan/rollup-plugin-purs/README.md

 Each comment disables a specific warning.

 The comments must be exactly the same as above, and they must be placed at the top-level of your code, with zero spaces to the left of the comment.

-## Optimizations

-These are the optimizations which can be turned on or off:

-* `uncurry`

-  Replace curried functions with uncurried functions, for improved performance and smaller file size

-* `inline`

-  Inline some functions, which can increase performance and decrease the file size.

-  It also inlines typeclass instance methods when it can.

-* `removeDeadCode`

-  Removes code which is not used.
-This dramatically reduces the file size.

-* `assumePureVars`

-  Assumes that any variable assignment like `var foo = ...` is pure.
-When used in combination with `removeDeadCode`, this significantly reduces the file size.

-In addition to the above optimizations, there are some optimizations which are *always* applied:

-* Constant propagation / folding

-## Planned optimizations

-* Common subexpression elimination

 ## Converting from CommonJS to ES6 modules